JqRambo/tlustynn/README.md

 Please note that this code has not been peer-reviewed.

-> If you intend to use it, please contact the author, Dr. Qi Jia (jq.physics@hotmail.com).
+> If you intend to use it, please contact the author, Dr. Jiao Li (lijiao@nao.cas.cn).

 > The pretrained model weight (`best_model.pt`, ~1 GB) exceeds GitHub's normal file-size limit (100 MB).
   Please reach out to Dr. Qi Jia(jq.physics@hotmail.com) to request access.